New Island Tower at Polynesian Village Resort: Opening Date, Timeline & Progress Photos

 Disney’s Polynesian Villas & Bungalows currently has 380 Disney Vacation Club villas, including the largest Deluxe Studios at any Disney Vacation Club resort at Walt Disney World.
 There are also the unique over-the-water two-bedroom Bora Bora Bungalows, which are not nearly as popular and have been problematic for their impact on the points pool.

-This follows other work around Disney’s Polynesian Village Resort last year.
+This follows other work around Disney’s Polynesian Village Resort in the last few years.
 That included enhancements to the Great Ceremonial House, a new porte-cochère, and rebuilt monorail station.
 All of that looks good, a nice step forward for the resort that maintained its thematic integrity while bringing needed improvements to the aging property.

 Room refurbishments were also part of the Poly’s overhaul.
 See our Review, Photos & Video: New Moana Rooms at Polynesian Village Resort for a tour and thoughts on the changes from our most recent hotel stay.
 If you’re looking at the existing DVC rooms, see our Review, Photos & Video: New Rooms at Polynesian Villas.